tibounise/Esther/README.md

 # Esther

-Image encoder for monochrome graphic displays.
+Image export for micro-controllers with floyd-steinberg algorithm.

 ## Usage